top of page

 Phase 1 Orthodontic Treatment

-Phase 1 orthodontic treatment is limited intervention during mixed dentition when a defined condition is present and is best managed prior to or during peak facial growth or before eruption of the permanent canines and premolars.
+Phase 1 orthodontic treatment is limited intervention during the mixed dentition when a defined orthodontic condition is present and early treatment may provide a clinical advantage during growth and development.

-Phase 1 does not eliminate the need for future treatment.
-A reassessment is required once the permanent dentition has erupted.
+Phase 1 treatment does not eliminate the need for future orthodontic treatment.
+Reassessment is required as the succedaneous dentition develops and erupts to determine whether Phase 2 orthodontic treatment is indicated.

 When Phase 1 Treatment May Be Recommended

-Vertical discrepancy.
-The relationship between the upper and lower teeth may present as deep bite or open bite.
+The relationship between the upper and lower teeth may present as a deep bite or an open bite.

-Tongue thrust swallow may be present in association with developing malocclusion and may warrant myofunctional assessment.
+Tongue thrust swallow may be present in association with developing malocclusion and may influence tooth position and orthodontic stability.
+Orofacial myofunctional assessment may be recommended when indicated.

-Clenching or grinding may be present and may be associated with dental wear or muscle tenderness and may warrant habit awareness and modification.
+Clenching or grinding may be present and may be associated with dental wear, muscle tenderness, or jaw discomfort.
+Identification of these habits may assist with treatment planning and long-term monitoring.

-Mouth breathing or snoring may be present and may warrant airway screening and medical referral.
+Mouth breathing or snoring may be present and may be associated with altered oral posture and dentofacial development.
+Further screening or medical assessment may be recommended when indicated.

 Follow-up and Monitoring